mattcroat/joy-of-code/posts/sveltekit-advanced-layouts/sveltekit-advanced-layouts.md

 ---
 title: Using Advanced Layouts In SvelteKit
-description: Learn how to use group layouts and break out of layouts in SvelteKit.
+description: Learn how to have more control over layouts and how to reset layouts using group layouts in SvelteKit.
 slug: sveltekit-advanced-layouts
 published: 2023-2-10
 category: sveltekit
 series: false
-draft: true
 ---

 # Using Advanced Layouts In SvelteKit

+{% youtube id="9UpaKEVuErs" title="Using Advanced Layouts In SvelteKit" %}

 ## Table of Contents